PipedreamHQ/pipedream/docs/docs/data-stores/README.md

 The following Node.js example action will export one batch of data via an HTTP POST request.
 You may need to adapt the code to your needs.

 :::tip
-If the data contained in each key is large, consider lowering the number of `batch_quantity`.
+If the data contained in each key is large, consider lowering the number of `batch_size`.
 :::

 - Adjust your [workflow memory and timeout settings](/workflows/settings/) according to the size of the data in your data store.
 Set the memory at 512 MB and timeout to 60 seconds and adjust higher if needed.